On primes and practical numbers: Introduction

 After Srinivasan \cite{S}, we say a positive integer $n$ is {\it practical} if every integer $m\in[1,n]$ is a subset-sum of the positive divisors of $n$.
-The distribution of practical numbers has been of some interest, with work of Margenstern, Melfi, Tenenbaum, Saias, and the second-named author of this paper.
+After the proof of Erd\H os \cite{EP} in 1950 that the practical numbers have asymptotic density 0, their distribution has been of some interest, with work of Margenstern, Melfi, Tenenbaum, Saias, and the second-named author of this paper.
 In particular, we now know, \cite{W1}, \cite{W2}, that there is a constant $c=1.33607\dots$ such that the number of practical numbers in $[1,x]$ is $\sim cx/\log x$ as $x\to\infty$.
 For other problems and results about practical numbers see \cite[Sec.\ B2]{Guy}.

 The problem of how frequently a shifted prime $p-h$ can be practical was considered recently in \cite{GW}.
 Since practical numbers larger than 1 are all even, one assumes that the shift $h$ is a fixed odd integer.
 Under this assumption, it would make sense that the concept of being practical and being a shifted prime are ``independent events" and so it is natural to conjecture that the number of primes $p\le x$ with $p-h$ practical is of magnitude $x/\log^2 x$.
 Towards this conjecture it was shown in \cite{GW} that the number of shifted primes up to $x$ that are practical is, for large $x$ depending on $h$, between